 Buying & Selling Property

-For first-time buyers, long-term homeowners looking to move, commercial business requiring real estate or investors seeking to advance a property portfolio, the process should always begin by seeking legal advice from an experienced property solicitor.
+For first-time buyers, long-term homeowners looking to move, commercial businesses requiring real estate or investors seeking to advance a property portfolio, the process should always begin by seeking legal advice from an experienced property solicitor.

-Our property experts are able to advise you of the purchase and selling process specific to your individual circumstances, suggest appropriate financial advisers and provide expert services relevant to the purchase and selling process.
+Our property law experts are able to advise you of the purchase and selling process specific to your individual circumstances, suggest appropriate financial advisers and provide expert services relevant to the purchase and selling process.
 With constant competition between potential buyers and sellers alike, often challenging market conditions and exacting legal processes to comply with, MacRoberts can offer a port of safe harbour when buying and selling property in Scotland.

 Buying a property in Scotland